binaryn3xus/binaryn3xus.github.io/_posts/2022-07-22-passing-my-KCNA.md

 - Cloud Native Observability (8%)
 - Cloud Native Application Delivery (8%)

-You have 90 minutes to completed a multiple choice exam with 60 questions.
-Dont worry if you fail the first exam because you are given one retake.
+You have 90 minutes to complete a multiple choice exam with 60 questions.
+Don't worry if you fail the first exam because you are given one retake.
 You have one year from the time you purchase the exam to take it.

-My only complaint about certifications if the fact that they expire.
-This one expires after 3 years.
+My only complaint about this certification is that it expires after 3 years.
 Yes, I am aware that the technology changes rapidly.
 However, how much is it really going to change fundamentally in 3 years?
 That's a rant for another day I suppose.

 ## Cost and Study Material